Calcutta HC favours mediation to reduce backlog of cases

 Not practical to permit conjugal visits for prisoners, HC told

-"We have been facing problem in tackling huge pendency of cases," Justice Tandon said in an interaction with mediapersons on mediation as an effective alternative dispute redressal system.
+"We have been facing problem in tackling huge pendency of cases," Justice Tandon said in an interaction with media persons on mediation as an effective alternative dispute redressal system.

 Though the Arbitration and Conciliation Act has been in place since 1996, giving settlement of disputes through mediation a legal sanction, it has not been quite popular among the people, mainly owing to a lack of knowledge about it.